serenity-is/docs/api/dotnet/Serenity.Net.Web/Serenity.Web/AutoValidateAntiforgeryIgnoreBearerAttribute.md

 # AutoValidateAntiforgeryIgnoreBearerAttribute class
 **namespace:** *[Serenity.Web](../README.md#serenity.web-namespace)*   **assembly**: *[Serenity.Net.Web](../README.md)*

 An attribute that causes validation of antiforgery tokens for all unsafe HTTP methods.
-An antiforgery token is required for HTTP methods other than GET, HEAD, OPTIONS, and TRACE, and when there is no cookie header and authorization is Bearer, e.g. JWT etc.
+An antiforgery token is required for HTTP methods other than GET, HEAD, OPTIONS, and TRACE, and when there is no cookie header and authorization is Bearer, e.g. JWT.

 ```csharp
 [AttributeUsage(AttributeTargets.Class | AttributeTargets.Method)]